St. Helena, California

 St. Helena (/həˈliːnə/ hə-LEE-nə) is a city in Napa County, California, United States.
-Located in the North Bay region of the San Francisco Bay Area, the population was 5,814 at the 2010 census.
+Located in the North Bay region of the San Francisco Bay Area, the population was 5,430 at the 2020 census.

 St. Helena is a popular tourist destination, owing to its vineyards and culinary scene.
 The city is the center of St. Helena American Viticultural Area (AVA), which expands 9060 acre of the Napa Valley with over 400 vineyards encompassing 6800 acre of cultivation.
 St. Helena is the location of The Culinary Institute of America at Greystone and a campus of Napa Valley College.

 History

 St. Helena was first inhabited by a native American group known as the Wappo people.
 They spoke Yukian and are believed to have first settled in St. Helena as early as 2000 B.C.
 The Wappo name for the area is Anakotanoma, meaning 'Bull Snake Village'.

 The area was likely named after a nearby mountain known as Mount St. Helena.

-The locale became renown when White Sulphur Springs was discovered in 1848 and established an operating resort in 1852.
+The locale became renowned when White Sulphur Springs was discovered in 1848 and established as an operating resort in 1852.
 During the later 19th century, affluent San Franciscans traveled here by steamer across the Bay, and then four miles by stage and later by train.
 At its prime, California's oldest resort was able to accommodate 1000 guests in its grand hotels which were later lost to local wildfires.
 The site is recognized as a National Historic Landmark.